 You plan to achieve a result with your audience, all because of your presentation.
 And that result is a change in their understanding.
 Or a change in their knowledge or beliefs.
 Or, perhaps your audience will choose to do something, all because of your presentation.

 So, that's the purpose of a presentation.
 It's your purpose…your objective for your own presentation.
+So, it's not important whether it's a PowerPoint or a Keynote presentation.
+Your purpose is what really matters.

 And, if you don't have a purpose for your presentation?